 - Shoes and/or cleats of choice

-For the first day of camp, campers will wear their Red Sox Camp jersey and hat with the pants they wear that morning.
-At the conclusion of Monday's camp day, campers will be sent home with their full Red Sox Camp uniform - jersey, pants, hat, socks, and belt.
-On Tuesday, and for the remainder of the camp session, campers should wear their full Red Sox Camp uniform each day.
+For the first day of camp, ballplayers will wear their Red Sox Baseball Summer Camps jersey and hat with the pants they arrived at camp in that morning.
+At the conclusion of Monday's camp, ballplayers will be sent home with their full Red Sox Baseball Summer Camps uniform including a jersey, pants, hat, socks, and belt.
+For the remainder of the camp session, ballplayers should wear their full Red Sox Baseball Summer Camps uniform to camp each day.

 Does my child need to wear his/her uniform every day?

-Campers are expected to wear their Red Sox Camp uniform each day of camp, with the exception of Monday, when they will wear the jersey and hat.
+Ballplayers are expected to wear their Red Sox Baseball Summer Camps uniform each day of camp.
+The only exception is their first day of camp on Monday.
 An additional jersey ($40) and baseball pants ($25) are available for purchase during the registration process and can also be purchased after registration is completed as well.

 How do you handle inclement weather?